 - Staple gun and fabric for upholstering.
 I used 1 yard per box. *Depending on the width of your fabric you might need more or less.

-4. Attach cleats on to the top piece to keep the lid in place.
-This step is especially important if you are planning on using the “bench” for actual seating.
+- Attach cleats on to the top piece to keep the lid from sliding around if someone sits on it.

-*Make sure to leave 3/4″ of space on all sides – on the outside of the cleats so the cleats will fit INSIDE the box.
+- Make sure to leave 3/4″ of space on all sides of the outside of the cleats so the cleats will fit INSIDE the box.

-6. Attach bumpers on the bottom of your benches.
-Especially if you have stapled fabric onto the bottom of the boxes, you’ll need bumpers to protect your floors!
+Attach bumpers on the bottom of your benches.
+This is especially important if you stapled fabric onto the bottom of the boxes.
+Those staples might scratch your floors if you don’t protect them.

 Measure twice and cut once.
 ALWAYS use safety gear to protect your eyes, ears, lungs.